(Updated March 9, 2026)

 Open: Parking and trails, Restrooms at Bass Lake

-Closed: Interior of Manor House, Carriage Barn Restrooms
+Closed: Carriage Barn Restrooms

 Feeling up to a challenging hike?
 A 6-mile round-trip route takes hikers to the fire tower at the highest point on Flat Top mountain and back again.
 The tower is open to climb to the top and the views are incredible!